george360-ux/Assignment-F/README.md

 -   Cleaning and tidying USDA survey and census datasets

--   Identifying trends in nitrogen, phosphate, potash and sulfur use
+-   Identifying trends in nitrogen, phosphate, potash, and sulfur use

-The goal is to understand agricultural practices in strawberry production and explore differences that align with conventional vs. organic systems.
+The goal is to understand agricultural practices in strawberry production and explore the differences between conventional and organic systems.

 ## Objectives

-1. Build a clean and analysis ready dataset from a raw USDA public data
+1. Build a clean and analysis ready dataset from the raw USDA public data

-2. Compare production reporting from USDA survery vs. census programs
+2. Compare production reporting from the USDA survey vs. census programs

 3. Create visuals for analyzing fertilizer use metrics

-4. Explore indicators of orgnaic vs. conventional practices
+4. Explore indicators of organic vs. conventional practices

 ## Key Methods

--   Remove single value columns
+-   Remove single-value columns

 -   Convert numeric strings to a numeric format